-If a signatory has the necessary information about vessel propulsion system, the associated granular emission factor should be used.
-If a signatory does not have the necessary information, this can be sourced from a third party (such as maritime intelligence service providers or class societies) and the associated emission factor used.
-If a signatory is still unable to access the necessary information, the default emission factor is to be used.
+If a signatory does not have necessary information, this can be sourced from a third party (such as maritime intelligence service providers or class societies) and the associated emission factor used from:

+- 2. Table 8.2; - 3.
+If a signatory does not have necessary information, the default emission factor is to be used from Table 8.1.